Ray-D-Song/faker-server/README.md

 # /api/* will continue to require authentication
 PUBLIC_ACCESS=false

-# Access /api/* API
+# ADMIN_KEY is used to access the web page and modify the data
 ADMIN_KEY=${uuid}

+# READONLY_KEY can access the web page, but cannot modify the data
+READONLY_KEY=${uuid}

 # MongoDB URL
 MONGO_URL=mongodb://admin:password@localhost:27017?authSource=admin
 ```

-`ACCESS_KEY` and `ADMIN_KEY` are randomly generated when the service is first started.
+`ACCESS_KEY` `ADMIN_KEY` `READONLY_KEY` are randomly generated when the service is first started.
 You can also modify them as needed.

-`ACCESS_KEY` is used to access the mock service, and `ADMIN_KEY` is used to manage the interface in the page.
-They are not interchangeable.
+`ACCESS_KEY` is used to access the mock service.
+`ADMIN_KEY` is used to manage the interface in the page.
+`READONLY_KEY` can access the web page, but cannot modify the data.

-`PUBLIC_ACCESS` is true, the mock interface will allow public access, and the `/api/*` interface for editing will still require authentication.
+`PUBLIC_ACCESS` is true, the mock service will allow public access, but the `/api/*` interface for editing will still require authentication.

 ### Docker